 Once you’re happy that the P11s are correct, proceed to the next step.

-- 3. Year End tab > select the Employee Pay has been reviewed check box.
+- 3. Click Return to Year End then select the Employee Pay has been reviewed check box.

 Missing pay runs